Scarlett Point Lighthouse: Lee Allen Johnson

 Lee began working as cameraman in Hollywood for Warner Bros., ABC, A&E, and the BBC.
 He was also the video editor of TV commercials for Time Warner, KFC, Glidden, Yoplait, McDonald's, and Jack in the Box.
 And the cofounder of a film production studio called Cinema Centric.
 He then traveled internationally teaching as a Bikram Yoga Teacher, living in Denmark, Cambodia, Thailand, Singapore, Indonesia, Ireland, United Arab Emirates, Oman, Kenya, England, Philippines, Australia, Canada, and the USA.
-Lee then was hired by the Government of Denmark to lived and work 24/7, with his wife, in a maximum security prison, teaching yoga, gardening, and cooking to the inmates.
+Lee then was hired by the Government of Denmark to lived and work 24/7, with his wife Ocean, in a maximum security prison, teaching yoga, gardening, and cooking to the inmates.
 Returning to Canada, Lee was hired by British Columbia Ministry of Environment and Climate Change Strategy to live 24/7 at the remote boat access only BC Park Cinnemousun Narrows Provincial Park as the Park Ranger replacement.
 Lee was offered the assistant Lightkeeper position at Pine Island Lighthouse, and moved to the island with his wife and cat.
 After Ivan Dubinsky won a million dollars playing the lottery in 2019, Ivan retired the following year and was replaced by Lee Allen Johnson as the Principal Lighthouse Keeper for Scarlett Point Lighthouse.